Day 275: Cuenca, Ecuador

 What you will see in 2011

-In December I really started thinking about the blog, my life and where I was going with both.
+In December I really started thinking about the website, my life and where I was going with both.
 I’d love to say that I have the answer, I don’t but Reverb10 really helped me evaluate what was important to me.

 1) New site design, yay!